rails/rails/guides/source/getting_started.md

 end
 ```

-The new method, +update_attributes+, is used when you want to update a record
+The new method, `update_attributes`, is used when you want to update a record
 that already exists, and it accepts a hash containing the attributes
 that you want to update.
 As before, if there was an error updating the
 post we want to show the form back to the user.

-TIP: you don't need to pass all attributes to +update_attributes+.
+TIP: you don't need to pass all attributes to `update_attributes`.
 For
-example, if you'd call +@post.update_attributes(:title => 'A new title')+
+example, if you'd call `@post.update_attributes(:title => 'A new title')`
-Rails would only update the +title+ attribute, leaving all other
+Rails would only update the `title` attribute, leaving all other
 attributes untouched.

-Finally, we want to show a link to the +edit+ action in the list of all the
+Finally, we want to show a link to the `edit` action in the list of all the
-posts, so let's add that now to +app/views/posts/index.html.erb+ to make it
+posts, so let's add that now to `app/views/posts/index.html.erb` to make it
 appear next to the "Show" link:

 ```erb